jerepaajanen/rae-learndash-subscribers-exporter/README.md

 # RAE LearnDash Subscribers Exporter

-Export WordPress subscriber emails to CSV, with optional Learndash enrollment details and a live "Will export …" count.
+Export WordPress subscriber emails to CSV, with LearnDash progress-aware filtering and a live "Will export …" count.
 Adds an "Export Learndash Subscribers" page under Users in wp-admin.

 ## Requirements
 - WordPress (admin access)